r-cryptocurrency/rcryptocurrency-website/apps/scraper/README.md

 2. Upserts `Submission` and `RedditUser` records in the database.
 3. Fetches comments for each new post.
 4. Analyzes text and stores `RedditComment` and `Mention` records.
-5.  **Robustness**: Implements retry logic with exponential backoff to handle SQLite database locks and concurrency issues.
+5.  **Robustness**: Implements retry logic with exponential backoff to handle database concurrency issues.

 ## Database Schema